Currier Springs Horse Camp

 Directions

-From Paisley, travel north on Oregon Route 31 toward Silver Lake, then turn left on Forest Service Road 29.
-Head west on FS Road 29, turn right on FS Road 2901.
+From Paisley, OR travel north on Oregon Route 31 toward Silver Lake, then turn left on Forest Service Road 29.
+Head west on FS Road 29, turning right on FS Road 2901.
 Follow FS Road 2901 north, then turn right on FS Road 033 to the horse camp.
+Drive time from Paisley is approximately one hour.

 Amenities